OpenBazaar/official_site/_posts/blog/2018-10-10/2018-10-10-how-to-buy-cryptocurrencies-privately-with-no-fees.markdown

 ## Step #1: Download OpenBazaar

-Visit [OpenBazaar.org](https://openbazaar.org/download) and click on the installer for your operating system.
-Once downloaded, open the file and it will begin the process of installing OpenBazaar.
+Visit [OpenBazaar.org](https://openbazaar.org/download) and click on the installer link for your operating system.
+Once the installer file is downloaded, open the file and it will begin the process of installing OpenBazaar.
 <br>
 ## Step #2: Select cryptocurrency